panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 ## 2. Data fetching using hooks

+Hooks are a better alternative to class-based fetching.
+Being simple functions, hooks don't have a "ceremony" code and are more reusable.

-Let's recall `useEffect(callback, dependencies)` hook.
-The callback gets called only when dependencies change.
+Let's recall `useEffect(callback[, deps])` hook.
+This hook executes callback after mounting, and after renderings when `deps` change.

 In the following example `<EmployeesPage>` uses `useEffect()` to fetch employees data: